-The evolution of Crown Tae Kwon Do (CTF) began in 1974 when Master Hock Lye Ooi, a student of Grandmaster Choi Chang Keun, came to the UK from Korea.
-Master Ooi opened the first class of Ooi's Tae Kwon Do (Tang Soo Do) in a small church hall in Hackney, East London.
+The evolution of Crown Tae Kwon Do (CTF) began in 1974 when Grand Master Hock Lye Ooi, a student of Grandmaster Choi Chang Keun, came to the UK from Korea.
+Grand Master Ooi opened the first class of Ooi's Tae Kwon Do (Tang Soo Do) in a small church hall in Hackney, East London.
 Beginning with just six students, the club expanded rapidly throughout London and the South East.
-Master Ooi has said that his greatest passion as an Instructor was during his time in England and some of the best Tae Kwon Do fighters in the country came from his school.
+Grand Master Ooi has said that his greatest passion as an Instructor was during his time in England and some of the best Tae Kwon Do fighters in the country came from his school.

-Master Ooi moved to Canada in 1985, but over the years the club has maintained close links with him and he has run several training seminars at the club during his visits back to the UK.
-We are proud of our association with Master Ooi, who is now one of the most experienced and respected martial artists in the world.
+Grand Master Ooi moved to Canada in 1985, but over the years the club has maintained close links with him and he has run several training seminars at the club during his visits back to the UK.
+We are proud of our association with Grand Master Ooi, who is now one of the most experienced and respected martial artists in the world.
 We are eternally grateful for the support we receive from him.

-When Master Ooi left the UK many of his Black Belts formed their own clubs and one of these was Master Hercules ‘Chris’ Christophis, who then formed GC Tae Kwon Do with Master Steve Graham.
+When Grand Master Ooi left the UK many of his Black Belts formed their own clubs and one of these was Master Hercules ‘Chris’ Christophis, who then formed GC Tae Kwon Do with Master Steve Graham.
 Master Chris then went on to form the Christophis Tae Kwon Do Federation; the first CTF.
 Strongly supported by Patrick and Michael Morgan, Larry Harrison and Jack Watson, the club became very successful at competitions and produced many Black Belts.

 Master Chris stepped down as Chief Instructor in 2002.
 He remains in contact with the club and is always available for support and advice, which is invaluable to us.
 Without his first class instruction and guidance over the years he ran CTF we would not have had the experience or platform to have been able to take the club forward.